Regarding New Hospital Code for Dental Treatment Under General Anesthesia

 Answer:

-There are additional steps that a state Medicaid agency (SMA) will need to take to adopt the new code.
-The AAPD, ADA, and AAOMS are developing a guide for state dental advocates, which will include a sample letter that should be sent to the SMA.
+To assist with this advocacy, the AAPD, ADA, and AAOMS are developing a guide for state dental advocates, starting with a recently released sample letter that should be sent to the SMA.
+However, advocates should personalize this letter as needed.

 While it may be more difficult to persuade those SMAs that do not utilize the HCPCS code or that do not base Medicaid rates on those paid by Medicare, dental advocates still may be able to use CMS’s decision to increase facility payment for dental procedures as grounds for beginning a conversation with their SMA.